January 6th Committee: History

 On July 21, Thompson announced that he would investigate Trump as part of the inquiry into the Capitol attack.
 Hours later, Pelosi announced that she had informed McCarthy that she was rejecting Jordan and Banks, citing concerns for the investigation's integrity and relevant actions and statements made by the two members.
 She approved the recommendations of the other three.
 Rather than suggesting two replacements, McCarthy insisted he would not appoint anyone unless all five of his choices were approved.
 When McCarthy pulled all of his picks, he eliminated all Trump defenders on the committee and cleared the field for Pelosi to control the committee's entire makeup and workings.
 This was widely interpreted as a costly political miscalculation by McCarthy.

-On July 25, after McCarthy rescinded all of his selections, Pelosi announced that she had appointed Adam Kinzinger (R-IL), one of the ten House Republicans who voted for Trump's second impeachment, to the Committee.
-Pelosi also hired a Republican, former Rep. Denver Riggleman (R-VA), as an outside committee staffer or advisor.
-Cheney voiced her support and pushed for both the involvement of both.
+On July 25, after McCarthy rescinded all of his selections, Pelosi announced that she had appointed Adam Kinzinger (R-IL), one of the ten House Republicans who voted for Trump's second impeachment, to the committee.
+Pelosi also hired a Republican, former Representative Denver Riggleman (R-VA), as an outside committee staffer or advisor.
+Cheney voiced her support and pushed for the involvement of both.

 On February 4, 2022, the Republican National Committee voted to censure Cheney and Kinzinger, which it had never before done to any sitting congressional Republican.
 The resolution formally dropped "all support of them as members of the Republican Party", arguing that their work on the select committee was hurting Republican prospects in the midterm elections.
 Kinzinger had already announced on October 29, 2021, that he would not run for reelection.
 Cheney lost the primary for her reelection on August 16, 2022.